Quipu, a simple Nelder Mead solver in F#

 A code example might be the quickest explanation here.
 Suppose that, for

-whatever reason, you were interested in the function f(x) = x ^ 2
+whatever reason, you were interested in the function f(x) = x ^ 2, and wanted

 That is easy to solve with the Quipu Nelder-Mead solver: